 This place also has a great little vibe, adequate seating and serves booze – because England.
-Taking place on selected Thursdays close to Ladbroke Grove Tube.
+Taking place on selected Wednesdays close to Ladbroke Grove Tube.

 This magnificent church-turned-arts-venue hails all the way back from the 1800s.
 Even without venturing inside, it’s quite the spectacle.

 With a pretty awe-inspiring interior to boot, The Tabernacle is sure to “wow” with both show and surroundings.